darktable-org/dtdocs/content/module-reference/processing-modules/channel-mixer.md

 ---
-title: channel mixer
+title: channel mixer (deprecated)
 id: channel-mixer
-applicable-verison: 3.2.1
+applicable-verison: 3.4
 tags:
 working-color-space:
 view: darkroom
 masking:
+---

+---

+**Please note that this module is deprecated in darktable 3.4 and should no longer be used for new edits.
+Please use the [_color calibration_](./color-calibration.md) module instead.**

 ---

 A simple yet powerful tool to manage color channels.